kandulajnaneswara/Zepto_Castpone_Project_AIML/analytics/README.md

 Five charts build a coherent survival narrative:

+**Class vs sex (bar chart):**
-**Class × sex bar chart:** women survived at far higher rates than men in every class, and the gap holds across all three classes, though survival for both sexes declines from 1st to 3rd class.
+- women survived at far higher rates than men in every class, and the gap holds across all three classes, though survival for both sexes declines from 1st to 3rd class.

+**Age vs survival (box plot):**
-**Age × survival box plot:** survivors skew slightly younger, consistent with children being prioritized, though the distributions overlap substantially — age alone is a weak predictor.
+- survivors skew slightly younger, consistent with children being prioritized, though the distributions overlap substantially — age alone is a weak predictor.

-**Fare × age scatter (colored by survival):** survivors concentrate at higher fare levels across most ages, reinforcing that fare (as a proxy for class/cabin location) tracks with survival more clearly than age.
+**Fare vs age (scatter plot) - colored by survival:**
+- survivors concentrate at higher fare levels across most ages, reinforcing that fare (as a proxy for class/cabin location) tracks with survival more clearly than age.

+**Pair plot:**
-**Pair plot:** confirms the story holistically — survivors cluster toward lower pclass and higher fare, while age shows weaker, noisier separation between outcome groups.
+- confirms the story holistically — survivors cluster toward lower pclass and higher fare, while age shows weaker, noisier separation between outcome groups.

+**Overall conclusion:**
-**Overall conclusion:** class and fare are the dominant survival signals in this dataset, with sex compounding strongly on top of them; age contributes only a weak, secondary signal.
+- class and fare are the dominant survival signals in this dataset, with sex compounding strongly on top of them; age contributes only a weak, secondary signal.

 ## Exploratory standardization check (Task 6)